Terrain Visualization

 * The Terrain Visualization information is also available before performing Go To Location (GTL) flights.

-* &#x20;Here operators will be able to choose between Above Ground Level (AGL) and Above Sea Level (ASL) as the reference altitude before setting the GTL parameters.
+* &#x20;Here operators will be able to choose between Relative to Takeoff (RLT) and Above Ground Level (AGL) as the reference altitude before setting the GTL parameters.

 {% hint style="warning" %}